360modder/psburn/docs/usages/creatingselfcontainedexecutable.md

 # Creating Self Contained Executable

 psburn can also build self contained executables, means that you need not to install powershell on every system.
-For making self contained executables the main recipe is zip which contains os specific powershell binaries.
+For making self contained executables the main recipe is zip file which contains os specific powershell binaries.

 ## Preparing A Zip